Family Support Services

-- Advocate in-person and on behalf of clients (i.e., meetings with other service providers, court hearings) as needed.
+- Advocate in-person on behalf of clients (Examples: meetings with other service providers, court hearings, etc.) as needed.

-- Communicate effectively with other service providers to coordinate the best service for guest families.
+- Communicate effectively with other service providers to coordinate the best service for the client.

-- Address concerns from other People Serving People staff and outside agencies directly to the family involved and work with the family to create solutions.
+- Address concerns from other PSP staff and outside agencies directly to the family involved and work with the family to create a solution.

-- Recognize needs for mental/chemical health services and coordinate with onsite Mental and Chemical Health Coordinator.
+- Recognize needs for mental/chemical health services and coordinate with Mental and Chemical Health Coordinator onsite.

-- Use creative problem solving skills to suggest solutions for a variety of concerns/issues/situations that could arise with families.
+- Use creative problem solving skills to come up with solutions for a variety of concerns/issues/situations that come up with families.

-- Provide some material needs under emergency situations (i.e., clothing, stamps, tokens, baby/infant supplies).
+- Provide some material needs under emergency circumstances (Examples: clothing, stamps, tokens, envelopes, baby supplies, etc.).

-- Assist with compiling monthly statistics on guest usage of Advocacy Program.
+- Assist with monthly statistics on usage of Advocacy services.

 - Follow Mandated Reporting guidelines.

-- Understand the Minnesota Data Privacy laws and obtain releases from families prior to speaking about their with other service providers.
+- Understand the MN Data Privacy Laws and obtain releases from families prior to speaking about them with other service providers.

-- Assist with onsite services provided by the Advocacy staff (i.e., dental services, support groups, family activities).
+- Assist with onsite services provided by the Advocacy staff (Examples: dental services, support groups, family activities, etc.).

-- Perform other duties assigned by the Advocacy Services Coordinator and/or Manager.
+- Perform other duties assigned by the Advocacy Services Coordinator and Manager.

 Communication – Listens and gets clarification; Responds well to questions; Speaks clearly and persuasively in positive or negative situations.
 Writes clearly and informatively.
 Able to read and interpret written information.